skyte/momentum/README.md

-# Momentum Stocks screener in the style of "Stocks on the Move" by Andreas Clenow
+# Momentum Stocks Screener in the Style of "Stocks on the Move" by Andreas Clenow
 ## How To Run
 1. Create TDAmeritrade Developer Account and App